Have questions? - Get in touch

 Hydraulics and pneumatics incorporate the importance of fluid power theory in modern industry.
 This is the technology that deals with the generation, control, and movement of mechanical elements or systems with the use of pressurised fluids in a confined system.
 In respect of hydraulics and pneumatics, both liquids and gases are considered fluids.
 Oil hydraulics employs pressurised liquid petroleum oils and synthetic oils, whilst pneumatic systems employ an everyday recognisable process of releasing compressed air to the atmosphere after performing the work.

-The aim of this module is to develop students’ knowledge and appreciation of the applications of fluid power systems in modern industry.
+The aim of this module is to develop learners’ knowledge and appreciation of the applications of fluid power systems in modern industry.
 Students will investigate and design pneumatic, hydraulic, electro-pneumatic and electro-hydraulic systems.
-This unit offers the opportunity for students to examine the characteristics of fluid power components and evaluate work-related practices and applications of these systems.
+This unit offers the opportunity for learners to examine the characteristics of fluid power components and evaluate work-related practices and applications of these systems.

 If you only want to study this unit or up to four units for Continuous Professional Development purposes, you can do this with Pearson's accredited programme HN Flex.